 The fund is celebrating its first birthday having comfortably outperformed its benchmark index, despite a significant market fallout seen in recent months.
 The fund has delivered a return of 14.76% gross of fees to the end of November 2018, compared to 4.28% for its benchmark, the MSCI All Country World Index (net return).
 This translates into an outperformance of 10.49%, making it one of the best-performing funds of the year.1

-Its success has mainly accrued from careful stock selection by portfolio managers Patrick Lemmens and Jeroen van Oerle, backed by the wider Robeco trends and thematic investing team.
+Its success has mainly accrued from careful stock selection by portfolio managers Patrick Lemmens, backed by the wider Robeco trends and thematic investing team.
 Global Fintech Equities targets the investment universe of ‘financial technology’ that straddles digital systems and electronic payments.

 It focuses on three types of companies: ‘winners’ that stand out from their peers; ‘enablers’ that help the financial industry develop and implement technology, and young ‘challengers’ which have the potential to become tomorrow’s winners.
 The mix has changed over the inaugural year (less challengers, more winners), but the core fintech growth story remains intact, despite market wobbles that have often made investing volatile.

 “The theme has become more alive, and more financial institutions are talking about it,” says Lemmens.
 “That has led to even more inflows this year from investors into the fintech theme than ever before.
 The fintech universe is expanding and the performance has been good, and growth in the assets under management has also been good.”
 From a standing start, the fund now manages EUR 672 million in total client assets.